django-denmark/2021.djangoday.dk/content/talks/paolo.md

 In this talk we will see together the way I found for anyone to take full advantage of Django while contributing to its success and that of its community.

+## About the speaker

+I’m Paolo Melchiorre, a longtime Python backend developer who contributes to the Django project and gives talks at tech conferences.
+I’ve been a GNU/Linux user for over 20 years and I use and promote Free Software.
+I graduated in Software Engineering and I’m an alumnus of the University of Bologna, Italy.

+I’ve been working in the web for 15 years and now I’m the CTO of 20tab, a pythonic software company, for which I [work remotely](https://www.paulox.net/tag/remote-work/).